Dear Parents and Carers,

 ADMISSIONS TO DEAL PAROCHIAL CHURCH OF ENGLAND PRIMARY SCHOOL SEPTEMBER 2018-19 Published Admission Number: 30

 How parents can apply for the child to be admitted to our school

 The Governing Body is responsible for the admission of pupils to the School and will be increasing its intake from 30 pupils per year to 60 pupils per year.
-This admission’s number has been agreed between the Governing Body and the Local Authority and applies to the year 2017-2018.
+This admission’s number has been agreed between the Governing Body and the Local Authority and applies to the year 2018-2019.

-The Governors have set a maximum class size of 30 pupils in Key Stage 1 and Key Stage 2.
+The Governors have set a maximum class size of 30 pupils in Key Stage 1.
 Legislation states that no infant class may exceed 30 pupils unless there are exceptional circumstances.